vhanded/corona-sdk/README.md

 #### iOS

-Things to note:

-* This will only work for iOS 6.0+.
-This restriction needs to be set in all publishign and advertising campaigns on the dashboard.
+This will only work for iOS 6.0+.
+This OS restriction needs to be set in all publishing and advertising campaigns on the Chartboost dashboard.

 #### Android